slavaim/MacOSX-Network-Sockets-Filter/README.md

 }
 ```

-For example the user mode client can map the kernel buffers to its address space by executing the following code
+For example a user mode client can map the kernel buffers to its address space by executing the following code

 ```
     mach_vm_address_t   sharedBuffers[ kt_NkeSocketBuffersNumber ];